Got Separation Anxiety?

 Friday, March 20, 2020 17:42:00 PM America/Los_Angeles

 You hear a whimper and feel something nudge the back of your knee as you try to sneak out of the house in the morning for work.
 Letting out a pitying sigh, you look down to find your round, watery-eyed boykin spaniel rubbing his face into your leg.
 He’s always had separation anxiety issues ever since he was a puppy, but now that he’s eight, his condition only seems to have gotten worse.

 In your absence, you know he’ll destroy the baseboards, tear up the curtains, have an accident or two, go through the pantry or maybe the garbage.
 More than a dozen times, you’ve even found him in your closet- laying in a self-made nest of the nice striped silk shirt that mom bought you for Christmas, your Captain America pajama bottoms, and two t-shirts you were sure you’d folded and put into the topmost drawer of your dresser (that one always gets an eyebrow raise because you wonder how he even got into that drawer in the first place).

 Your pup is definitely stressed when you’re away, and it’s painful for both of you.
-Never fear- we have some remedies you can try on your furbaby to see which one sticks!
+Never fear- we have some tips for dealing with separation anxiety that you can try on your furbaby to see which one sticks!

 This one seems like a gimme, but building a daily routine for your dog and going over it every single day will give your pup a sense of regimentation and security.
 That way, your baby will know what kind of behaviors are expected of them, and which ones are out of the norm.
 This includes crate training and housebreaking.